 - Developing a reusable go-live checklist for SAP Commerce activities and coordinating individual site launches, including data migration and cutover activities

-Avatria remained engaged with the client for over 4 years and completed multiple major initiatives for them, including the B2B implementation following a series of enhancements for their flagship B2C site.
+Avatria remained engaged with the client for over 4 years and completed multiple major initiatives for them, including the initial B2B implementation following a series of enhancements for their flagship B2C site as well as a +15 country international rollout.